-where $\omega$ is a suitable smooth function, $\I = \{ a_1, \ldots , a_k \}$ and $\J = \{ b_1, \ldots, b_k \}$.
+Conrey et al. \cite{CFKRS} developed a conjecture for shifted moments of the Riemann zeta function.
+This shall be described shortly.
 We now explain the conjecture of \cite{CFKRS} for this mean value, but we shall follow the notation of \cite{HY}.
-In order to do this, we shall first define several functions.
+In order to do this, we first define several functions.